91ajames/Combine-Ad-List/README.md

 Its helpful for those that have pihole and or adguard on portable devices on the go.

 What this contains exactly?
 List of domains being joined and extracted from duplicates.
 This is a rough sorted script thats a nice cleaned and tightied.
+Generated log included.

 Links from github and some other places.